nstroude/elk-virtual-machine/README.md

 We have installed the following Beats on these machines:
 Both filebeats and metricbeats are installed on the web vm's

-These Beats allow us to collect the following information from each machine:
--Filebeats organize log files from Apache, Azure tools, Nginx webserver and My SQL database and sends it to Logstash and Elasticsearch to be searched and monitored
+These Beats allow us to collect the following information from each machine -Filebeats organize log files from Apache, Azure tools, Nginx webserver and My SQL database and sends it to Logstash and Elasticsearch to be searched and monitored
 -Metricbeats collects measurements of a systems resources such as cpu usage and memory make sure the machine is working efficiently